The Most Dangerous Active Serial Killers In 2024

 Juarez, Mexico

 The bottom line is that no one really knows who is killing the women of Juarez, Mexico.
-The Seattle Times says that law enforcement has said there's a likelihood that there's a serial killer prowling the streets of this city just a stone's throw from El Paso, Texas, and they've also suggested the almost countless women that have died in recent years were targeted because of gang activity.
+The Seattle Times reports that law enforcement has said there's a likelihood that there's a serial killer prowling the streets of this city just a stone's throw from El Paso, Texas, and they've also suggested the almost countless women who have died in recent years were targeted because of gang activity.
 What's the truth?
 Everyone would like to know.

 Starting in the mid-1990s, hundreds of women began turning up dead.
 Many were dumped in the desert, many bore signs of trauma and abuse, and it didn't stop: In 2019, there were 1,006 victims added to a list — and those are just the ones law enforcement knows about.
 The crimes are falling under the umbrella of femicide: Whether the victims were targeted by a serial killer who preys on women or by an abusive partner, they were killed because they were women.